westurner/dotfiles/_sources/tools.txt

-Perl is a dynamically typed, C-based scripting language.
+Perl is a dynamically typed, :ref:`C`-based third-generation programming language.

 Many of the Debian system management tools are or were originally written in Perl.